wenhuizhang/Akraino/Doc/regionalNodeInstall.md

-This installation uses Node 42 and Node 44 as an example for walking through steps of installation.
+This installation guide uses Node 42 and Node 44 as an example, to walk you through steps of installation.
 ```
 Node 42 is a Bare Metal Server.
 Node 44 is a Linux Server with Container.